Jaga1005/scoreboard/README.md

 Start new game for HomeTeam and AwayTeam with score 0-0

-- When game already exists for the required pair, it throws an error
+- When game already exists for HomeTeam or AwayTeam, it throws an error
 - When HomeTeam is equal to AwayTeam, it throws an error
 - When HomeTeam or AwayTeam is null or empty, it throws an error

 `UpdateScore(HomeTeam, AwayTeam, HomeTeamScore, AwayTeamScore)`